|Corda Network Foundation||Document history|

 - Some common software is critically buggy when faced with characters outside the Basic Multilingual Plane.
 MySQL in particular does not support the full range of Unicode inside UTF-8 fields.
 You have to specify the column type as utf8mb4 instead.
 If you don’t the non-BMP character and anything after it is silently truncated.
 This is not considered a bug by the MySQL developers and therefore does not get fixed.Facebook got hacked in this way.

-It would imply a need to fully support complex scripts in end user apps, which may need to interop with legacy mainframe based applications that do not handle Unicode properly.
+It would imply a need to fully support complex scripts in end user apps, which may need to inter-operate with legacy mainframe based applications that do not handle Unicode properly.

 The restriction on only supporting the extended Latin alphabet may be considered restrictive in some locales, as it effectively forbids the use of Arabic, Thai, Chinese, Hebrew etc in legal entity names.
 Even worse it restricts the use of emoji 💔😢.